-Supporting Transitions & Aspirations Mentorship Program (STAMP) provides API high school sophomores and juniors with academic, life, and college application skill-building and mentorship.
-Mentors meet their mentees once a month on Saturdays to build rapport and provide guidance.
+This program provides API high school sophomores and juniors with academic, life, and college application skill-building and mentorship.

 Transition Opportunities and Programs for Success (TOPS) provides a vital set of wraparound services that connect newly immigrated and monolingual, high-risk API Transitional Aged Youth (age 17-24) with caring adults and peers to help them successfully transition into adulthood.

-Young Asian Women Against Violence (YAWAV) is a 9-month youth leadership program where youth learn about the root causes and impact of violence.
-The program is dedicated to the positive empowerment and development of Asian Pacific Islander high school-aged young women.
+Young Asian Women Against Violence (YAWAV) is a 9-month program where youth learn about the root causes and impact of violence, and cultivate their leadership skills and voice.

 Founded in 1972, Youth for Community Engagement (YCE) promotes self-development, communication skills, and a positive attitude to help immigrant youth and elderly adapt to a new country.
 Youth learn the value of what it means to give back and build a community through volunteerism.